IvicaPetrsoric/TechTeam/README.md

 # TechTeam
-TechTeam is a simple iOS application for showing employees.
-The employees are fetched from Teltech API for technical task #2.
+TechTeam is a simple iOS application for showing a list of employees.
+The employees are fetched from personal API which is removed from repo.

 # Installation
 After cloning the project it is required to run pod install and run .xcworkspace.